-Extenuating circumstances may impact a students' ability to accept admission into the Doctor of Physical Therapy Program, such as a family emergency, death in the family, catastrophic or life changing event, extreme financial hardship or military service.
-In these situations, students may decide to defer acceptance into the program.
+Extenuating circumstances such as a family emergency, death in the family, catastrophic or life changing event, extreme financial hardship or military service. may impact a student's ability to accept admission into the Doctor of Physical Therapy Program, In these situations, students may decide to defer acceptance into the program.
 Students who have been accepted but would like to defer their admission must provide a written request for deferment which includes a detailed explanation of the reasons for the deferment.
-The written request must be submitted no later than July 1st.
+The written request must be submitted no later than July 1st of the year of matriculation.
 Any requests following the deadline will be considered on a case by case basis.

 The DPT Admissions Committee will review the request to determine if it meets the program requirements and sufficient information has been provided.
-The Admissions Chair will contact the applicant directly for clarification, request additional information or supportive documentation. (ie. Letter from physician)
+The Admissions Chair will contact the applicant directly for clarification, request additional information or supportive documentation. (ie. Letter from physician) The Program Director will consult with the Dean of the College of Health Sciences for final approval.
+Once a decision has been made, the Admission Committee will notify the applicant in writing, and a copy will be placed in the applicant's file.

-Once a decision has been made, the Admission Committee will notify the applicant in writing and a copy will be placed in the applicant's file.
 If granted, the deferment will be given for one year only.
-After one year, the student will forfeit the deferment but is not prohibited from applying again to the program at any time.
+After one year, the student will forfeit the deferment but is not prohibited from applying again to the program in the future.
 If the applicant accepts deferment, all requirements for admission, must still be met prior to matriculation.
 If a deferment is granted, the next applicant on the waitlist will be offered admission to the program.